petzi53/quartopost/README.md

 - creating the directory (named with the date and title in kebab notation)
-- (optionally) copying images from your hard disk into this new folder
+- (optionally) copying images from your hard disk into the new created folder
 - creating the `index.qmd` file with the YAML header populated from the data of the dialog window
 - opening the blog post file in RStudio for editing.

 You can choose from your categories already created or add new categories.
-With the package comes also an RStudio Addin so you can bind the `quartopost()` with a shortcut.
+With the package comes also an RStudio Addin so you can bind the `quartopost()` command with a shortcut.

 ## Installation